Solution Use Case

 Overall, a CCSL is a powerful tool that plays a vital role in bringing a film or TV show to life in the editing room and beyond.

 Closed Caption Creator makes it easy to create CCSL files by allowing users to export multiple Event Groups at one time.
 This allows teams to organize their work into separate Event Groups to easily focus on one task at a time.
-Write you shot descriptions, without having to worry about the dialogue elements.
+Write your shot descriptions, without having to worry about the dialogue elements.
 Transcribe dialogue without worrying about shot changes.

 CCSL files can be exported in multiple formats, including Microsoft Word documents (.docx), Excel (.xlsx), and CSV.